hpi-dhc/PharMe-Annotations/README.md

 only in `unresolved-annotations/` without running the script, they will not be adopted.
 (And yes, this could be automated with a workflow, but I currently don't have time for this.)_

+_Special case: `additional_drugs.json`_.
+These are drugs without guidelines that are needed in PharMe, e.g., for drug-drug interactions.
+Empty annotations will be created to comply with the `CpicRecommendation` in Anni.
+RxCUIs will be added using the Rx API.

 ### Crawl FDA Associations